MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 ## How to branch

 The dialog context maintains a _dialog stack_ and for each dialog on the stack, tracks which step is next.
-Its _begin_ method pushes a dialog onto the top of the stack, and its _end_ method pops the top dialog off the stack.
+Its _begin dialog_ method pushes a dialog onto the top of the stack, and its _end dialog_ method pops the top dialog off the stack.

-A dialog can start a new dialog (aka: branching) within the same dialog set by calling the dialog context's _begin_ method and providing the ID of the new dialog.
-The original dialog is still on the stack, but calls to the dialog context's _continue_ method are only sent to the dialog that is on top of the stack, the _active dialog_.
-When a dialog is popped off the stack, the dialog context will resume with the next step of the waterfall on the stack where it left off.

-Thus, you can create a branch within your conversation flow by including a step in one dialog that can conditionally choose a dialog to start out of a set of potential dialogs.
+To branch, choose one from a set of child dialogs to start.
+For more information about this concept, see [branch a conversation](bot-builder-concept-dialog.md#branch-a-conversation).

 ## How to loop

-The dialog context's _replace_ method allows you to replace the dialog that is on top of the stack.
+The dialog context's _replace dialog_ method allows you to replace the dialog that is on top of the stack.
 The state of the old dialog is discarded and the new dialog starts from the beginning.
 You can use this method to create a loop by replacing a dialog with itself.
-However, to [persist state](bot-builder-howto-v4-state.md) you will need to pass information to the new instance of the dialog in the call to the _replace_ method.
-In the following example, you will see that the dinner order cart is stored on the dialog state and when the `orderPrompt` dialog is repeated, the current dialog state is passed in so that the new dialog's state can continue adding items to it.
-If you prefer to store these information in the other states, see [Persist user data](bot-builder-tutorial-persist-user-inputs.md).
+However, to [persist any information the bot has already collected](bot-builder-howto-v4-state.md), you will need to pass that information to the new instance of the dialog in the call to the _replace dialog_ method.

+In the following example, you will see that the room service order is stored on the dialog state, and when the `orderPrompt` dialog is repeated, the current dialog state is passed in so that the new dialog's state can continue adding items to it.
+If you prefer to store this information in a bot state outside of the dialog, see how to [persist user data](bot-builder-tutorial-persist-user-inputs.md).

 ## Create the dialogs for the hotel bot